akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold’s expression shifted.

 Beatrice turned to face him.
 “I will marry when I must.
-But not to a man who sees our people as livestock to be counted.”
+But not to a man who sees our people as livestock to be counted.
+Not for Stanwey, Father.”

 ---

 She discovered the truth three days later.

 She had gone to the nurse’s farm to collect eggs, taking the path along the river.
-The alders were bare, the reeds brown, but the geese were lively, honking and splashing in the shallows.
+The alders were bare, the reeds brown, but the geese were upset, honking and splashing uneasily in the shallows.
 She was halfway down the lane when she heard voices.

 Sir Guy was there, standing with the nurse outside the poultry shed.
 He had ridden alone this time, his horse tied to a post.

-“—an old man and a girl,” he was saying, his voice low, impatient.
-“The estate will escheat within five years.
+“The old man is either stubborn or just plain senile.”
+His voice was low, impatient.
+“The estate will surely escheat within five years.
 The king’s justices will see it.
-A daughter cannot hold thegn’s land without a husband.”

-The nurse’s voice was flat.
-“She has a husband when she chooses one.”

-“She has refused every man her father has brought.
-She is stubborn, foolish, or both.
+Since when can a daughter hold thegn’s land without a husband?
+Every loose tongue shares how she has refused every man her father has ever brought.
+She is insolent, foolish, or both.
 But the land is good.
 The wool from the southern fields alone is worth—”

-Beatrice stepped into the clearing.

-Sir Guy turned.
-For a moment, something flickered in his face—surprise, then annoyance, then a smile that did not reach his eyes.

-“Beatrice,” he said smoothly.
-“I was just speaking with your good nurse about the flocks.
-She tells me the geese are thriving.”

-“I heard what you were speaking about,” Beatrice said.
-Her voice was steady, though her hands were cold.
-“You will not have Stanwey.
-Not through me, not through any man the king sends.”

-He laughed.
-“You are young, child.
-You do not understand how the world works.”

-“I understand that you came to my father’s hall pretending honour, and I have found you counting what is not yours to count.”
-She stepped forward, her chin high.
-“You will leave.
-You will not return.”

-Sir Guy’s smile vanished.
-For a moment, his face was ugly—the mask gone, the greed plain.
-“You will regret this.
-When your father is dead and the sheriff comes to take this place for the crown, you will remember my offer.”

-“I will remember,” Beatrice said, “that you were not honest enough to speak plainly in my father’s hall.”

-He stared at her, then at the nurse, who had not moved.
-Then he untied his horse, mounted, and rode away without another word.

-The nurse let out a breath.
-“That was bold.”

-Beatrice’s hands were trembling now that he was gone.
-“He will do something.
-He will try to take it.”

-“He will try,” the nurse agreed.
-“But you have seen him.
-That is more than most.”
+Sir Guy's horse bolted past them at a gallop, heading for the river crossing.
+His normally low smooth voice voice turned into yell with words that would make a pig blush.
+He took off running after his mount, as though chased by a swarm of bees.
+Behind him the nurse could not help doubling over, laughing and hitting her leg repeatedly with her hand.

+By the time Beatrice reached the nurse, however, there was barely a hint of a smile on her face.
+"It seems that someone let Sir Guy's horse loose, fancy that.
+Fresh eggs, is it?"
+Then she noticed Beatrice’s trembling hands.
+She patted her back and simply said, "There, there."

 ---